wonarii/CART210-glossary/README.md

 Name your file markdown file.
 Markdown files have the file extension `.md`.
 If your keyword has more then one word (e.g., “surveillance capitalism”) do not use spaces, use a hyphen instead (i.e., `surveillance-capitalism.md`)

-Note: Use lowercase for the filename of your entries (i.e., `unix.md`)
+Note: Use lowercase for the filename of your entries, unless it is an acronym (i.e., `UNIX.md` or `GNU.md`)

 ![Fork the repo](images/PR-05.png)